ning-hu/Potato-boy-animation/README.md

 I wanted a dark-green/blue foggy background, so my entire scene takes place inside a sphere.

-Some parts were left a bit messy due to time, especially the second time Reg extends his arm.
-Long after I had already finished coding that segment, I realized that it looked a little off because Reg was not in freefall.
-As a result of not having enough time to redo it, I had to speed it up so that the error would not be as noticeable.
-However, when slowed down, you can see that I added several intermediate positions to make Reg’s transition from the air to OP’s back more smooth (he turns in midair).
+I added several intermediate positions to make Reg’s transition from the air to OP’s back more smooth (he turns in midair).
 This can also be seen in other segments.
 I added several intermediate motions for when Reg is jumping onto the Central Arena mushroom, and I tried to mimic how a person